-Only one CT is installed, sensing the production on one phase only.
-The phase production measured is representative for the production on the other two phases.
-The ECpvh will multiply the production sensed with three in order to get the total production.
+Only one CT is installed, sensing the production in one phase only.
+The phase production measured is representative of the production on the other two phases.
+The ECpv2 will multiply the production sensed with three in order to get the total production.